Paul Usoro: Career

 He began his law career in 1983, when he joined Sani Mohammed Kuso & Co, Kaduna.
 In 1985, he founded his own legal outfit called Paul Usoro and Co in Kaduna and in 1992 the headquarters was established in Lagos with the Kaduna office still operational until 2003.

 Usoro sits on the board of directors of Access Bank Plc., and chairs the board's Remuneration Committee and Governance & Nomination Committee.
 He is a director of PZ Cussons Plc, and chairs the People & Governance Committee of the PZ Cussons Plc Board.
 He is a council member of the International Bar Association.

-As an expert in the communication industry, he drafted the Nigerian Communications Act 2003, that regulates the Nigeeia Communications industry and also drafted the Nigerian Communications (Enforcement Process etc.) Regulations, 2005 as well as the Mobile Number Portability Regulations 2014.
+As an expert in the communication industry, he drafted the Nigerian Communications Act 2003, that regulates the Nigeria Communications industry and also drafted the Nigerian Communications (Enforcement Process etc.) Regulations, 2005 as well as the Mobile Number Portability Regulations 2014.

 He was elected as the 29th Nigerian Bar Association president in 2018.